FlawCon/2019.flawcon.xyz/sponsor/index.md

 We are currently looking for sponsors to help fund our event.

-For anyone interested, Please email [Alfie](mailto:bonzi@flawcon.xyz?subject=Sponsorship%20Inquiry) for details.
+For all interested, please email [Alfie](mailto:bonzi@flawcon.xyz?subject=Sponsorship%20Inquiry) for details.